Srini2305/SER502-Spring2017-Team5/README.md

 Tools to build compiler: Python 3.5.2 and ANTLR 4.7

-Tools to build runtime: Jave 1.8
+Tools to build runtime: Jave 1.6

 ## Installation Instruction
 Steps:

-1. Install Python 3.5.2 and Jave RE
+1. Install Python 3.5.2 and Jave SE Runtime 1.6 or above

-2. Install ANTLR 4.7 with command "pip install antlr4-python3-runtime"

-3. Extract devils.tar.gz to home directory
+2. Extract devils.tar.gz to home directory

-4. Install the scipts with command: "sh installScript"
+3. Install the scipts with command: "sh installScript"

-Bug information:
-1. Go to antlr4 dirctory, usually "~/.local/lib/python3.5/site-packages/antlr4"

-2. Open "ParserRuleContext.py" with text editor

-3. In line 116, modify the if-statment "if len(self.children)>=i" to "if len(self.children)>i"

 ## How to Use
 1. Get the intermediate code with command: "dvlc <FILE_NAME>"